ezili_gy_button

 - RBM Video Reel

-Ezili Dantò performs the Yanvalou for
+Èzili Dantò performs the Yanvalou for

 So Much Like Here (See text and RBM 2004 Video Reel)

-And just as i was going to wake up from this weird dream, my childself pulled at my skirt in great agitation.
+And just as i was going to wake up from this weird, double consciousness dream, the childself pulled at my skirt in great agitation.
 "Spend the night," she pleaded.
+I waited in silence.
 "Take back the key," she said mysteriously.
-"Be cheerful, strong, remember?
+"Smile.
+Be cheerful and silent, remember?
 Nice, that's who you are."

-i tenderly embraced her trembling form.
+Tenderly i embraced the trembling form.
 "Relax little girl. i'll keep you safe, happily jumping rope and playing jacks with rocks and marbles 'till eternity dawns."
-She slaps my arms away.

 Trying to explain, i pointed at our suffering cousins.
 "Listen, i came so that they wouldn't have to live like that anymore. i came so another five-year-old will get to laugh like you did."

-"Listen," i said in a frantic tone: "You'll have the tears i've lived trickling in our laughter, sifting across our heart, our minds....your innocence.
+"Listen," i said in a frantic tone: "You'll have the tears i've lived trickling in our laughter, sifting across our heart, our minds, your innocence.
 Life gets like that when one lives long enough.
 But you'll be fine.
 Granmoun-yo, the Ancestors, they'll make sure of it."

 "i don't want to think about unknown Haitian children eternally feeding, biting on venom, torment, starvation and obscurity.
 Leave me alone."